 Risks of Feeding Eggs to Guinea Pigs

-Considering that there are not enough beneficial nutrients in eggs and no health benefits of feeding eggs to guinea pigs, in this section, we will take a look at the most important risks.
+Considering that there are not enough beneficial nutrients in eggs and no health benefits of feeding eggs to guinea pigs, we will take a look at the most important risks.

-As we have already said, guinea pigs are herbivores, and they have a sensitive digestive system that is made for processing only plant-based foods.
+- They have a sensitive digestive system that is made for processing only plant-based foods.
 They shouldn’t consume any food that comes from other animals such as milk, cheese, or meat.
-Also, there are no dietary fibers in eggs, and without fibers, their digestion will be slower and more complex, considering that fibers help guinea pigs to have easy and fast digestion.
+Also, there are no dietary fibers in eggs.
+Without fibers, their digestion will be slower and more complex.

-The most damaging risks of eggs are the calcium and sodium levels.
-This is what makes eggs very unhealthy food for guinea pigs.
+- The most damaging risks of eggs are the calcium and sodium levels.
 These amounts of calcium and sodium in eggs aren’t good for guinea pigs because calcium together with sodium can create urinary problems such as stones in the bladder or kidneys.
-Otherwise, calcium is good for healthy and strong bones, but for adult guinea pigs, this mineral is not useful.

-Eggs have no vitamin C. Without it, guinea pigs can get a disease called scurvy.
+- Eggs have no vitamin C. Without it, guinea pigs can get a disease called scurvy.
 The symptoms of this disease are the following: rough coat, swollen joints, internal bleeding, no appetite, and so on.
-Vitamin C is an essential nutrient for guinea pigs because they can’t produce it in their bodies, and they need different foods that have a good amount of this vitamin in order to lead a healthy life.

 More Information About Guinea Pigs and Eggs